theevocater/coffee_recipes/coffee/chemex.md

 water.
 The coffee (if it's fresh) should rise as it absorbs the water.
 This is the "bloom" that coffee people talk about.
-After waiting a bit for the grounds to bloom (about 30 seconds) you should give the grounds a good stir and pour in water until the chemex is full.
+After waiting a bit for the grounds to bloom (about 30 seconds) you should give the grounds a good stir and pour in water until the chemex is "full," some models of Chemex will have a glass bead on the side to indicate the point to which you should fill it up.
 You will probably hit around 450g total water at that point.
 After you finish pouring, give the grounds a bit of a stir.
 After the water falls about an inch below the top of the chemex, give it another pour and stir.
-Do this one more time and you shit hit 700g.
+Do this one more time and you should hit 700g.
 After it drains out, toss the filter and enjoy.